British Virgin Islands 2021 Commission of Inquiry: Response of the BVI Government

-provide the Commission with any information and documents which they had in their possession or control and which might be relevant: "No substantive response was received: none of the Ministers or other Members provided any documents or other information pursuant to the request."
+provide the commission with any information and documents which they had in their possession or control and which might be relevant: "No substantive response was received: none of the Ministers or other Members provided any documents or other information pursuant to the request."

 The inquiry itself was also plagued with leaks on news website Virgin Islands News Online (VINO), a local news website associated with Julian Willock.

 Hearings

 Hearings commenced on 22 January 2021 at the International Arbitration Centre in Road Town, Tortola.

 The hearings took over 50 days in total over a period of six months.
 The hearings were live streamed.
-The hearings were extended on a number of occasions due to the Covid-19 pandemic and to allow further evidence to be taken.
+The hearings were extended on a number of occasions due to the COVID-19 pandemic and to allow further evidence to be taken.

 The hearings were conducted in two main phases: firstly from 4 May to 19 July 2021 (days 1 to 28), and secondly from 6 September to 24 November 2021 (days 29 to 55).
 The evidence gathering concluded on 22 October 2021, although a number of procedural matters and applications were resolved after that date.

 In his report, Sir Gary noted "One substantial challenge was that some individuals who had information to divulge, expressed fear of discrimination or other forms of reprisal if they were seen to be assisting or even communicating with the COI."

 He also noted that, despite public perceptions: "It was never intended that the COI would conduct in depth financial investigations into particular projects, programmes or people; or “chase” bad money.
 The Terms of Reference did not require or expect it, and the time and resources I had were tailored accordingly."

 Report

 The report was delivered to the Governor of the British Virgin Islands, John Rankin, on 4 April 2022.
 After the Governor reviewed it privately it was published on 29 April 2022.
-The Governor indicated that the subsequent arrest of Andrew Fahie in Miami caused him to accelerate the publication of the report to try and avoid any suggestion that the two matters were somehow connected.
+The Governor indicated that the subsequent arrest of Andrew Fahie in Miami caused him to accelerate the publication of the report to try to avoid any suggestion that the two matters were somehow connected.

 The report was strongly critical of successive government administrations in the Territory.
 The report indicated that "[a]lmost everywhere, the principles of good governance, such as openness, transparency and even the rule of law, are ignored".
 He described the governance as "appallingly bad", and that it was "highly likely" that serious dishonesty had taken place.
 The report also noted that various civil servants in the British Virgin Islands, including the Auditor General and the Director of Internal Audit had repeatedly drawn attention to these matters in a way that was "brave, forthright and clear" but that "they have been consistently ignored".